 - Cardboard has many drawbacks.
 It’s opaque, can’t handle rain, and can aggravate allergies.

 - Plastic containers can be clear, reducing the need to mark the outsides.

 - Good plastic boxes can be stacked higher than normal cardboard ones.

-For more moving tips, or to get a quote for your move, just give us a call or fill out the form on our site.
+Using plastic bins to move instead of cardboard boxes has numerous advantages and could make your move much easier.
+For more moving tips or to get a quote for your move, just give us a call or fill out the form on our site.
 We’re Tiger Moving & Storage, and we have the experience needed to make things easy for you.